nina-mir/CSC317-assignments/assignment-2/README.md

 > [!IMPORTANT]
-> **That means your PDF report will be either two pages or three pages.
+> **Your PDF report will be either two pages or three pages.
 Try using Google Docs to easily paste your screenshots and type in your paragraph.
-You can then easily convert the Google Doc into a PDF and submit it to Canvas.**
+You can then easily download the Google docx file as a PDF file to your computer and submit that PDF file to Canvas.**

-_    Again, steps.12 and 13 are optional!
+_Again, steps.12 and 13 are optional!_